Retail Sales Training

 To be truly effective, retail training must provide practical, actionable information for employees to use.
 This guide will outline tricks and strategies to ensure your employees have the tools they need to confidently engage with your customers.

 A big challenge can arise from employees not knowing why you are doing this or what will be expected.
-Your goal is for them to master the learning, not just get through it—so explain there will be plenty of time to practice and ask questions.
+Your goal is for them to master the learning, not just get through it, so explain that there will be plenty of time to practice and ask questions.

-As I’ve said earlier, if someone was a bad associate prior to you offering new or expanded sales training, they’ll still be a bad employee.
-And, if you let them, they’ll poison your whole crew to the entire idea of training before you even start.
+As I’ve said earlier, if someone was a bad associate before you offered new or expanded sales training, they’ll still be a bad employee.
+And if you let them, they’ll poison your whole crew with the idea of training before you even start.

 If you know from past experience you have someone like that, you need to take them aside and have a heart-to-heart; just ask them what they think of the idea.
 A good place to do this is at a coffeehouse, away from all other employees.

-After they give you reasons why it won’t or can’t work, ask if there are any other reasons they can think of.
-Then ask them to suggest how those problems might be dealt with.
+After they give you reasons why it won’t or can’t work, ask if they can think of any other reasons.
+Then, ask them to suggest how those problems might be dealt with.

 Tell them you’re going to offer sales training and that you will take their suggestions to heart.
-Make it clear, you are going forward, and you need them to support it 100%.
+Make it clear that you are going forward and need them to support it 100%.
 Don’t leave until they can agree, and then tell them you won’t be having this conversation again and that you appreciate their 100% support.

-When it comes to retail sales training, do:
+When it comes to retail sales training, do the following:

-• Choose either an in-person trainer or online training that has a proven track record.
+- Choose an in-person trainer or online training with a proven track record.

-• Allow enough time for employees to be off the salesfloor and away from distractions.
+- Allow time for employees to be off the sales floor and away from distractions.

 This one article, if put into practice by retailers across the globe, could be the foundation for how to compete against online retailers and win.

-You’re training to create an experience people want to have as opposed to just educating associates on product knowledge.
+You’re training to create an experience people want to have instead of just educating associates on product knowledge.

-Shoppers are armed with more data than ever when they walk through your doors, so you have to use your own data to measure just how good a job your associates are doing at converting your browsers into buyers.
+Shoppers are armed with more data than ever when they walk through your doors, so you have to use your own data to measure just how well your associates are converting your browsers into buyers.

-Shifting your focus from just getting retail associates to understand a sales process and moving them to actually using it is going to help you create better customer service, increase both your shopper satisfaction scores and reviews...all of which rolls up into having created an exceptional experience for each and every shopper.
+Shifting your focus from just getting retail associates to understand a sales process and moving them to using it will help you create better customer service and increase your shopper satisfaction scores and reviews, all of which will result in an exceptional experience for each and every shopper.

 Live Webinar with Bob